Q: What is The Red Backpack Fund?

 A: No, your business or nonprofit must be registered as a legal entity with an EIN.

 Q: How much funding is available?

 A: During May through September the Spanx by Sara Blakely Foundation, in partnership with GlobalGiving, has committed $5 million to 1,000 women-owned small businesses across the US who have been impacted by the pandemic.
 We are honored to share that due to generous donations both large and small from the public, the fund will provide an additional round of $5,000 grants for a 6th and final cycle.
 The amount of funding and the number of recipients is still being determined as The Red Backpack Fund continues to be open for donations until August 31.

 Q: How will the grants be awarded?

-Q: I applied during the May cycle, when will I be notified regarding my application’s status?
+Q: I applied for The Red Backpack Fund, when will I be notified regarding my application’s status?

 Q: Who is reviewing applications?

 A: The GlobalGiving team is responsible for all applicant moderation and has assembled a 100% women-led team to lead reviews.
 The team includes, but is not limited to grant specialists, social workers, and female entrepreneurs, as well as monitoring and evaluation experts and customer experience analysts.

 Q: Are applications reviewed on a rolling basis?

 A: Applications are reviewed at the close of an application phase.
 For example, applications that are submitted for the June cycle (June 1 - 8) were reviewed by our team on June 9.
 Status updates are not provided on a rolling basis.